PGCert Public Health (International)

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 Learning and teaching

-Under the guidance of academic tutors who have all worked in resource-limited settings, you develop core skills and knowledge early in the programme, which you build on with your chosen modules in specialist fields of public health, planning and management.
+Under the guidance of academic tutors who have all worked in low and middle income countries, you develop core skills and knowledge early in the programme.

 The programme introduces essential learning skills for postgraduate level study, with particular emphasis on the challenges facing those returning to study.
-Building your Learning Portfolio encourages you to develop a reflective approach, which can form the basis of career-long independent learning and continued professional development.
+A reflective learning approach will form the basis of career-long independent learning and continued professional development.

 Applying, fees and funding